Sadus

 Sadus is an American thrash metal band from Antioch, California, active from 1985 to 2015, and reunited in 2017.
-Originally a quartet, the band's sound fuses thrash metal with death metal, featuring highly technical musicianship.
-They are known for the unique death growl of vocalist Darren Travis, and bassist Steve Di Giorgio.
-During their career, Sadus has released six studio albums, one compilation album and four demos, and has undergone a few lineup changes, with guitarist Darren Travis as the only constant member of the band.
+Originally a quartet, the band fuses thrash with death metal, featuring technical musicianship.
+They are known for vocalist Darren Travis's death growl and bassist Steve Di Giorgio.
+Sadus has released six studio albums, one compilation album and four demos, and has undergone a few lineup changes.
+Travis is the only constant member of the band.

-Greg Prato of AllMusic conferred the title of "East Bay metal legends" on Sadus.
+Greg Prato of AllMusic dubbed Sadus "East Bay metal legends".

 History

 Formation, early albums and split with Rob Moore (1985–1993)

-Sadus was formed in 1985 by vocalist Darren Travis, guitarist Rob Moore, bassist Steve Di Giorgio and drummer Jon Allen.
-A year later, the band would release their demo tape D.T.P.
+Singer Darren Travis, guitarist Rob Moore, bassist Steve Di Giorgio, and drummer Jon Allen formed Sadus in 1985.
+A year later, the band released the demo tape D.T.P.
 (Death to Posers).
-These sessions led directly to the inclusion of two tracks on the 1987 Raging Death compilation album.
-Quick to capitalize on this achievement Sadus stuck their hands in their pockets to self finance the debut album pulling in Metal Church guitarist John Marshall as producer.
-The pace of progress was quickened as a deal with label Roadrunner Records was secured resulting in a further album Swallowed in Black and touring with the likes of Sepultura and Obituary.
+Two of its tracks were included on the 1987 Raging Death compilation album.
+Capitalizing on this achievement, Sadus self-financed their debut album with Metal Church guitarist John Marshall as producer.
+They also signed with Roadrunner Records, resulting in a further album, Swallowed in Black, and touring with Sepultura and Obituary.

-Sadus was put on hold in 1991 as Di Giorgio opted to assist Death for their Human album.
-With this added exposure Roadrunner re-released the Illusions debut retitled Chemical Exposure as Sadus regrouped for a summer American tour opening for Morbid Angel.
-Although a further album for Roadrunner, 1992's A Vision of Misery, resulted in a European headline tour, Sadus found itself labelless upon their return.
-Further setbacks occurred when Di Giorgio was enticed back to Death for the Individual Thought Patterns album and a subsequent year-long bout of touring.
-Di Giorgio was to return for club shows with Sadus but before any momentum could be gained Moore bailed out.
+Sadus was put on hold in 1991 as Di Giorgio assisted Death on their Human album.
+Roadrunner re-released the Illusions debut, retitled Chemical Exposure, as Sadus regrouped for a summer American tour opening for Morbid Angel.
+Although a further album for Roadrunner, 1992's A Vision of Misery, resulted in a European headline tour, Sadus was without a label when they returned.
+Di Giorgio rejoined Death for the Individual Thought Patterns album and a year-long tour.
+Di Giorgio returned for club shows with Sadus while Moore left the band.